 top of page

-Click HERE to learn how to write a statement of impact that will help us involve the Attorney General in this matter.
+Do you believe the slag dust from Re-Processing Operations in the center of Cottonwood has caused harm to your heath, your business or the blasting has damaged your home?
+If so, click HERE to learn how to write a statement of impact that will help us involve the Attorney General in this matter.

 Located at the center of Cottonwood, lies approximately 3 million tons of copper mining waste called “slag.”
 In 2008, a company called Mineral Research, expressed interest in reprocessing the slag by crushing it into a fine particulate dust and selling it.